 For instance — a look at the aggregate data from Gallup's 2020 surveys showed an American workforce with an unstable level of engagement.
 Extrapolating the factors that influenced WFH productivity, leaders can chart a path to better productivity in the workplace once it's time for employees to come back.

 Most of us try to juggle tasks throughout the day — you might even be trying to multitask as you read this.
-Check an email, respond to a Slack message, read a paragraph about workplace productivity, and checking the status of your Amazon order.
+Reading an email, responding to a Slack message, glancing over this paragraph about workplace productivity, and checking the status of your Amazon order.
 Sound familiar?

 "You can spend a good proportion of your day switching instead of doing."